MimoHasPurpose/research-journey/paper_reading/pvnet/research_papers/pvnet.md

 ![[Pasted image 20250813133832.png]]
 ![[Pasted image 20250813141644.png]]
 ![[Pasted image 20250813141756.png]]

+## Conclusion:

+- Given a 480 640 image, our method runs at 25 fps on a desktop with an Intel i7 3.7GHz CPU and a GTX 1080 Ti GPU, which is efficient for real-time pose estima tion.
+Specifically, our implementation takes 10.9 ms for data loading, 3.3 ms for network forward propagation, 22.8 ms for the RANSAC-based voting scheme, and 3.1 ms for the uncertainty-driven PnP.
 ## main idea:

 PVNet predicts unit vectors that represent directions from each pixel of the object towards the keypoints. **These directions then vote for the keypoint locations based on RANSAC [12]**